ldzoid/damn-vulnerable-defi-v2/README.md

 ## 5 - The Rewarder

-The Rewarder challange stepped up in complexity from previous challanges, it might be intimidating at first.
-We have 2 pools, **FlashLoanerPool.sol** offering flash loans, **TheRewarderPool.sol** offering reward tokens every 5 days to those who deposit DVT token.
-The goal is to win majority of rewards.
+The Rewarder challenge stepped up in complexity from previous challenges, it might be intimidating at first.
+We have 2 pools, **FlashLoanerPool.sol** offering flash loans, **TheRewarderPool.sol** offering reward tokens every 5 days to those who deposit DVT tokens.
+The goal is to win the majority of rewards.

-In order to beat the challenge we must own the majority of deposited reward pool liquidity tokens, and flash loan contract offers loans in.. you guessed it, DVT liquidity tokens!
+To beat the challenge we must own the majority of deposited reward pool liquidity tokens, and flash loan contract offers loans in... you guessed it, DVT liquidity tokens!

-**AccountingToken.sol** is used inside Reward pool for inside accounting logic to track who deposited what amount etc.
+**AccountingToken.sol** is used inside the Reward pool for inside accounting logic to track who deposited what amount etc.

 Let's take a look at **TheRewarderPool.sol**'s `deposit` function: